OnroerendErfgoed/atramhasis/paper/paper.md

 installed.
 People who did not want to write SKOS files by hand have used it in this way as a quick SKOS editor.

-Since we already had mutiple thesauri, a single instance of Atramhasis can host multiple conceptschemes (\autoref{fig:conceptschemes}).
+Since we already had multiple thesauri, a single instance of Atramhasis can host multiple conceptschemes (\autoref{fig:conceptschemes}).
 Creating a conceptscheme requires somewhat more work than creating a concept or collection.
 Generally it is best left to system admins and IT-experts who can also setup a URI generation scheme